 Instructions

-• In a mixing bowl combine the mashed bananas, vegetable oil, sugar, egg and vanilla extract.
+• In a mixing bowl combine the mashed bananas, vegetable oil, eggs and vanilla extract.
 Stir to combine with a spatula.

-• If adding chocolate chips, mix them in now.
+• In a separate bowl combine the flour, granulated sugar, baking soda, baking powder, cinnamon, and salt.
+If adding chocolate chips, mix them in now.

 • Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.

-• Place one pan in the center of the oven and bake for 7 minutes at 425ºF, then keeping the muffins in the oven turn the temperature down to 350ºF and bake for 12-14 minutes or until a toothpick inserted in the center comes out clean.
-Repeat with the remaining batter, making sure to bump the temperature back up to 425ºF.
+• Fill the liners super full with batter, about 6-8 heaping tablespoons.
+Top the muffins with extra chocolate chips and sanding sugar.
+Place one pan in the center of the oven and bake for 7 minutes at 425ºF, then keep the muffins in the oven, and turn the temperature down to 350ºF and bake for 13-16 minutes or until a toothpick inserted in the center comes out clean.
+Allow the muffins to cool in the pan for 15 minutes before removing.
+Repeat with the remaining batter, bumping the temperature back up to 425ºF.

 Notes